waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Core Principles & Lessons Learned

 *   **Data Integrity is Paramount:** My internal state (notepad, markers) MUST be 100% accurate.
 I will not defer data correction.
 Assumptions must be rigorously tested before being recorded as fact.
 A trainer is only defeated after a battle victory is confirmed by the game.
-*   **Trust Verified Solutions Over Heuristics:** My custom solver tool used a flawed greedy algorithm.
+*   **Trust Verified Solutions Over Heuristics:** My previous attempts were based on flawed assumptions and unverified tools.
 I must prioritize confirmed solutions (like from the `boulder_puzzle_strategist`) or systematic exploration over flawed, unverified tools.
 *   **Act Immediately:** I am an LLM.
 There is no 'later'.
 Tool/agent refinement and data management tasks must be performed in the current turn, overriding gameplay actions.
 *   **Scientific Method:** For all puzzles, I will strictly follow: Observe -> Hypothesize -> Test -> Conclude.
 I will document every step and attempt to falsify my own conclusions to avoid confirmation bias.
 *   **Map Corrections:** Map ID `20_1` is not just 'Pokecenter2F'.
 It also contains the Link Club and its associated record rooms.
 Interacting with a Link Receptionist can warp the player to one of these rooms.
 The visual content on screen is the only way to differentiate.